You'll have access to the latest, most advanced diagnostic and treatment options for arrhythmias so you can lead a healthier, fuller life.

 RUSH Excellence in Electrophysiology Studies and Services

-- Care that doesn’t fall through the cracks: At RUSH, we are committed to ensuring that every patient is given the attention and resources they deserve.
-We have a care team and a coordinator that follow your care from your first day with us.
-The coordinator ensures your case is referred to the right specialists, that your entire care team is fully briefed on your case, that you are educated about your electrophysiology procedure and after-care and your treatment and follow-up appointments are handled correctly.
+- A coordinator follows your care from your first day with us and helps collect your medical records, perform check-in and assist with appointment scheduling.
+They’ll ensure that your case is referred to the right specialists, that your entire care team is fully briefed on your case and that your treatment and follow-up appointments are handled correctly.

 - Pinpointing the problem: Electrophysiologists at RUSH were among the first in Illinois to perform ablation using the HeartLight Endoscopic Ablation System, which allows them to see inside your beating heart while delivering laser energy during ablation.
 This enhanced visualization means surgeons can more accurately pinpoint and apply laser heat to the abnormal circuits causing the arrhythmia.
 Ultimately, this advantage may reduce the likelihood that you will need a repeat ablation procedure.